jinxinwangstd/atomic-habits-by-james-clear/how_to_build_better_habits_in_four_simple_steps.md

 We can split these four steps into two phases: the problem phase and the solution phase.

 We need to transform these four steps into a practical framework that we can use to design good habits and eliminate bad ones.
 The framework is called "the Four Laws of Behavior Change" by the author.

+How to create a good habit:

+- Make it obvious.
+- Make it attractive.
+- Make it easy.
+- Make it satisfying.

+How to break a bad habit:

+- Make it invisible.
+- Make it unattractive.
+- Make it difficult.
+- Make it unsatisfying.

+The key to creating good habits and breaking bad ones is to understand these fundamental laws and how to alter them to your specifications.